 Serving Suggestions

-Add your favorite chili fixings like cilantro, green onion, fresh or pickled jalapeños, shredded vegan cheese, and sour cream.
+I love this chili so much that, honestly, I rarely even add toppings.
+But you do you!
+Add all of your favorite chili fixings, like cilantro, green onion, fresh or pickled jalapeños, shredded cheese, and sour cream.

 I hope you love this Lentil Chili as much as we do.
 If you try it be sure to leave a comment and rating below.
-Your feedback not only helps me, but it helps other readers find recipes they'll love.
+Your feedback not only helps me, but it helps other readers find recipes they'll enjoy.

 Happy cooking!